iMinichrispy/GT-Buses/README.md

 - Review App button changes to Update Now in About controller when new version is available
 - Sped up animation time when switching routes
 - Notification remove observer
+- Bus arrow image and stop dot image now rendered on device (not png)

 ## Debug Target Differences